DevOps aims to remove silos between developers and IT operations personnel to ensure faster software delivery. But, wait a sec. Where's the Sec?

 Integration should be table stakes for vendor selection.

 Start small with DevSecOps, he added.
 Begin with one Scrum team and one project.
 Work through the people, process and tool challenges, then improve upon them to establish security as code, an automatable set of security checks and processes that other teams can use.
-Repeatability is a path for scalability, he said, and the Scrum team paves the way.
+Repeatability is a path for scalability, he said, and the first Scrum team paves the way.